Form

 - Open the main program window.

-- Select the phrase, you wish to extend with user input.
+- Select the phrase, you wish to extend with additional user input.

 - Place the cursor at the position in the phrase where you wish to insert user input and select